 VAT can be reclaimed on your professional expenses.

 Social security for self-employed workers in Belgium

-Self-employed and freelancers generally pay a higher percentage of their income than employees, although the exact amount depends on your age, how long you have been self-employed and how much you earn.
+Self-employed and freelancers generally pay a higher percentage of their income than employees.
+However, the exact amount depends on your age, how long you have been self-employed, and how much you earn.

 Contributions are based on your income from three years previously.
-During your first three years of working as a freelancer, you will be charged a minimum provisional amount and at the end of the three years your contributions will be adjusted.
+During your first three years of working as a freelancer, you are charged a minimum provisional amount.
+At the end of the three years, your contributions will be adjusted.

 You can avoid large bills by estimating what your income will be and making payments in advance.

 Combining freelance work and paid employment in Belgium